mygethub-99/mygamefinal/README.md

 engineapp: contains version of app.yaml, index.yaml and main.py files

-templates folder: Contain all the .html templates used by the application. flask, jinja are used to render templates from python and to script python within html.
 ***
 ## Web Application Setup
  1. Install all software listed above under Software section.